-“It’s a hologram,” Peter muttered.
-“Atherton’s students, entranced by an illusory lightshow.
+“It’s a goddamn illusion,” Peter muttered.
+“Atherton’s students, entranced by a lightshow.
 Big surprise.
-This isn’t art, Eun, this is—”
+This isn’t art, this is—”

-She sighed in disgust.
-“Peter, it’s not like you see these every day; can’t you just appreciate it for what it—”
+Eun sighed.
+“Peter, it’s not like we see these every day.
+Can’t you just appreciate it for what it is?”

 “You’re wrong,” he snapped.
-“You see these all the time.
+“We see these all the time.
 Life is a hologram.”

-She kept bobbing with the beat and studying the hologram.
+She didn’t reply; she was bobbing to the music and watching the holo.
 Peter took it as tacit acknowledgement.

 He didn’t realize she hadn’t heard him.